-- School district may charge fees as provided by state statute.
-Wis.
-Stat. § 19.35(3) - Copy Fees: limited to "actual, necessary and direct cost" or reproduction. - Costs of a computer run may be imposed on a requester - Location Costs: Costs associated with "locating" records if total is \$50.00 or more. - "Locating" a record means to find it by searching, examining, or experimenting. - Subsequent review and redaction of the record are separate processes, not included in location of the record, for which a requester may not be charged. - Mailing Fees: limited to "actual, necessary and direct cost" or reproduction.
+- May charge fees as provided by Wis.
+Stat. § 19.35(3) - Copy Fees: limited to "actual, necessary and direct cost" of reproduction. - Costs of a computer run may be imposed on a requester - Location Costs: Costs associated with "locating" records if total is \$50.00 or more. - "Locating" a record means to find it by searching, examining, or experimenting. - Subsequent review and redaction of the record are separate processes, not included in location of the record, for which a requester may not be charged. - Mailing Fees: limited to "actual, necessary and direct cost" or reproduction.